jseguillon/jenkraft/README.md

 - download the raspberryjammod mod for Minetest : https://github.com/arpruss/raspberryjammod-minetest/archive/master.zip then unzip,
 - place the `raspberryjammod` in your mods directory (should be C:\games\Minetest\mods),
 - download the default minetest game : https://github.com/minetest/minetest_game/releases/tag/0.4.13 and copy wool mod wihch is needed for raspberryjammod.
-- copy the `mcpipy` directory included in the raspberryjammod, to the root of your jenkraft.py donwload/clone.
+- copy the `mcpi` directory included in the raspberryjammod, in `mcpipy` folder, to the root of your jenkraft.py donwload/clone.
 - open your minetest.conf file and set `secure.enable_security = false`.

 Hurray !
 You can now open Minetest, create a game, activate the mods and continue to Configuration.